Julen Guerrero

 Julen Guerrero López (born 7 January 1974) is a Spanish former professional footballer who played solely for Athletic Bilbao as an attacking midfielder.
-He is the current manager of the Spain national under-17 team.

 He appeared in 430 official games for his only club, scoring 116 goals and helping them to finish second in La Liga in the 1997–98 season.

-A Spain international since 1993, Guerrero represented the country at the 1994 and 1998 World Cups, as well as Euro 1996.
+A Spain international between 1993 and 2000, Guerrero represented the country at the 1994 and 1998 World Cups, as well as Euro 1996.
+After retiring, he coached several age groups of the national team, and had a brief spell at club level with Amorebieta.